Apply for a GRC Travel Grant

 What can be funded?

-The core aim of the GRC Short Grants is an added value of the activity for the individual academic career of the grantee and socially sustainable project planning.
-Please follow our instructions in the GRC Sustainability Guidelines for the effective design of your application.
+The core aim of the GRC Travel Grants is an added value of the activity for the individual academic career of the grantee and socially sustainable project planning.
+Please follow our instructions in the guidelines on sustainability aspects for the effective design of your application.

 Who can submit an application?